ILH & Pac-Five

 The original members of Pac-Five were Mid-Pacific Institute, University High School, Hawaii Baptist Academy, Maryknoll School and Our Redeemer Lutheran School (now called Lutheran High School).

-Today, in various sports, Pac-Five includes the following schools: St. Francis School, Sacred Hearts Academy, Damien Memorial High School, Lanakila Baptist School, Assets School, Honolulu Waldorf School, Hanalani School, Le Jardin Academy, Island Pacific Academy, Pacific Buddhist Academy, Christian Academy, Hawaiian Mission Academy, Maryknoll School, Mid-Pacific Institute, Hawaii Baptist Academy, La Pietra School, St. Andrew’s Priory, St. Louis School and University Laboratory School.
+Today, in various sports, Pac-Five includes the following schools: Sacred Hearts Academy, Damien Memorial High School, Lanakila Baptist School, Assets School, Honolulu Waldorf School, Hanalani School, Le Jardin Academy, Island Pacific Academy, Pacific Buddhist Academy, Christian Academy, Hawaiian Mission Academy, Maryknoll School, Mid-Pacific Institute, Hawaii Baptist Academy, La Pietra School, St. Andrew’s Priory, St. Louis School and University Laboratory School.